 The extra control afforded to EV owners by smart systems is one of the biggest reasons why they’re increasing in popularity today.

 How do Smart Chargers Work?

-Smart EV charging, as we've already briefly explained, works on the basis of data communication.
+Smart EV charging, as we’ve already briefly explained, works based on data communication.

-Then, by means of a charging operator, the data is automatically analyzed from 2 perspectives: available energy, and energy demand.
+Then, using a charging operator, the data is automatically analyzed from 2 perspectives: available energy, and energy demand.

-Using the data available to it, the charging operator is able to determine the best time to charge your electric vehicle based on your energy requirements and the current demand from the grid!
+Using the data available to it, the charging operator can determine the best time to charge your electric vehicle based on your energy requirements and the current demand from the grid!

 Now, there are multiple exciting benefits to this, which we’ll get into later (see Benefits of Smart EV Charging over Conventional Charging below).

 For now, though, we’ll summarise smart chargers as electrically powered data-sharing appliances designed to enhance energy efficiency through a central platform.